Eddidoune/Pycaso/Docs/Pattern detection explaination/README.md

 - Look around the likely position of a missing point.
 Then look at the local hessian filter and find the baricenter of the biggest shape
 ![](https://github.com/Eddidoune/Pycaso/blob/main/Docs/Pattern%20detection%20explaination/Hessian5.png)

-- Iterate and define all the missing points (Blue)
+- Iterate and define all the points  : missing ones (Blue) and ChAruco's detected ones (Red)
 ![](https://github.com/Eddidoune/Pycaso/blob/main/Docs/Pattern%20detection%20explaination/Hessian6.png)